 Whether it’s a single visit or an ongoing series of sessions, millions of Americans will see a psychologist at some point during their lives.
 The reasons for seeking therapy are as varied as the population itself — but regardless of the underlying reason for the sessions, all professional mental health providers are bound rigorous confidentiality standards under the HIPAA Privacy Rule (Health Insurance Portability and Accountability Act).
 But just how far does that confidentiality go?
 If a patient tells their therapist information about criminal activities, does the therapist have a legal obligation to inform the police?
-Salt Lake City criminal defense attorney Darwin Overson explores the limits of the therapist-patient privilege.
+Salt Lake City criminal defense lawyer Darwin Overson explores the limits of the therapist-patient privilege.

 Are Psychologists Allowed to Disclose Patient Information?

 The Sopranos, a tremendously popular show at the time of its release, frequently depicted therapy sessions between a Mafia member and his psychologist.
 But what if The Sopranos was set in real life instead of a fictional universe, and actual laws took precedence over creative license?
 Would the content of those sessions be divulged to criminal investigators?